CMS Energy: History

-CMS Energy was formed in 1987 as a holding company with its principal subsidiaries as Consumers Energy and CMS Enterprises.
+CMS Energy was formed in 1987 as a holding company with its principal subsidiaries as Consumers Energy and NorthStar Clean Energy.
 On October 23, 1987, CMS Energy became a publicly owned company and was listed at the New York Stock Exchange.
 The company's history dates back to 1886, when William Augustine Foote and Samuel Jarvis initially approached Jackson, Michigan officials and asked them to support efforts to illuminate Jackson's downtown with electric arc lights.
 They formed a company, Jackson Electric Light Works in 1888.
 In 1889, they built a hydro plant project at the Trowbridge Dam on the Kalamazoo River in Allegan.
 Foote, after seeing some early success, began consolidating his small power companies and formed Commonwealth Power Company.

 In 1907, Foote and Jarvis built Croton Hydro project on the Muskegon River, the first project in the world that could transmit 110,000 volts of electricity.
 In 1920, Foote and Jarvis offered preferred shares of their company to the public to secure sufficient financing to enter other energy and power generation sectors.
 Over the next decades the company built several coal-fired, natural gas, nuclear and electric facilities.
 In 1946, the company formed a strategic partnership with Panhandle Company to convert former natural gas fields to underground natural gas storage areas.
 CMS Energy's primary subsidiary, Consumers Energy, announced Michigan's first nuclear power plant in 1961, Big Rock Point in Charlevoix, Michigan.